khomkrit199x/https-github.com-jackpal-Android-Terminal-Emulator/Recent-Updates.md

 ### 1.0.36

+(Thanks to Steven Luo for most of the following features and bug fixes.)

 New features:

  + Back key now sends "ESC".
  + $TERM is set to "screen"
- + Exiting terminal session closes window.
+ + Exiting a terminal session (e.g. by typing "exit" or "control-D" closes the window.
- + Preferences for all of the above.
+ + Preferences can be used to change the default behavior for all of the above.
  + Improved terminal emulation.
 Pretty much everything termcap uses on popular Linux distros for "vt100", "screen", and "linux" style terminals should be supported.
      + Half-bright black now supported.